D-SM/pageTester/README.md

-# pageTester
+# Page tester

-A script to test pages
+A dashboard to test pages.